GiggleLiu/ScientificComputingForPhysicists/docs/src/chap4/optimization.md

 end

 The drawback of Newton's method is, the Hessian is very expensive to compute!
 While gradients can be computed with the automatic differentiation method with constant overhead.
-The Hessian requires $O(n)$ times more resources, where $n$ is the number of parameters."
+The Hessian requires $O(n)$ times more resources, where $n$ is the number of parameters.

-## The Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm"
+## The Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm

 The BFGS method is a popular numerical optimization algorithm used to solve unconstrained optimization problems.
 It is an iterative method that seeks to find the minimum of a function by iteratively updating an estimate of the inverse Hessian matrix of the function.